FoxFil/awesome-geocaching/readme.md

 - [GeoCheck](https://geocheck.org/) - Coordinates checker for geocaches.
 - [Certitude](https://certitudes.org/) - Tool used to validate solutions for geocaching puzzles.
 - [Geocaching.su](https://geocaching.su/) - Website for geocaching in the post-Soviet countries.
+- [Geocaching Toolbox](https://www.geocachingtoolbox.com/) - A lot of tools for geocachers mainly to solve puzzles and do operations with coordinates.
+- [My Geocaching Profile](https://mygeocachingprofile.com/) - Website to build a detailed profile of your geocaching accomplishments.

 ## Apps